HadarGolan/my-first-repo/readme.txt

-Welcome to my first repo
+Welcome to my first repo bla
 Learning git is going wel so far.
 I added from branch